atomist-skills/keep-a-changelog-skill/README.md

 # `atomist/changelog-skill`

-Automatically keep a CHANGELOG.md file updated based on labels added to issues, pull requests and commits.
+Automatically keep a changelog updated based on labels added to issues, pull requests and commits.

 <!---atomist-skill-readme:start--->